mlgupta/keyper-web/content/home/faq.md

 ```
 For more information about docker data volume, please refer to:
 > https://docs.docker.com/engine/tutorials/dockervolumes/
-## What is the purpose of hostname as a parameter?
+## What is the purpose of a hostname as a parameter?
 Keyper uses this hostname to generate a self-signed certificate.
 OpenLDAP and Nginx use this certificate for secure communication.
-Also, this hostname gets embedded in the auth.sh script which you need to download and deploy on each Linux server.
+Also, this hostname gets embedded in the auth.sh script, which you need to download and deploy on each Linux server.
 ## I want to connect to Keyper on a different terminal to see its inside?
 Great.
 First find the container id of the running container, and then use ```docker exec``` to connect.
 Something like this:
 ```console